Bikita Minerals powers Masvingo’s rise at the heart of Zimbabwe’s lithium boom

 “Zimbabwe featured prominently in the global lithium production landscape, with two of the top 10 lithium-producing projects located in the country,” the report states.

 While Arcadia has drawn international attention due to its proximity to the capital, Bikita Minerals remains the backbone of Zimbabwe’s lithium industry.
-Its scale, longevity and rapidly expanding production capacity have positioned Masvingo Province as a key hub in the global battery minerals supply chain.
+Its scale, longevity and rapidly expanding production capacity have positioned Masvingo province as a formidable player in the global battery minerals supply chain.

 Looking ahead, the report projects that Zimbabwe’s lithium output will rise sharply by 2030, outpacing other African producers such as Mali, Namibia, the Democratic Republic of Congo and South Africa.